partigabor/aromatica-old/database/output/md/saffron_gen.md

 title = "Saffron"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus.
+description = "The stigmas or styles of the saffron crocus flower; stamen of Crocus sativus." weight = 10

-.

-According to WordNet: Dried pungent stigmas of the Old World saffron crocus.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"